digital-power/open-source-data-warehouse-poc/README.md

 brew install --cask clickhouse
 ```

-1. Connect to ClickHouse:
+2. Connect to ClickHouse:

 ```bash
 clickhouse-client --host localhost --port 9000 --user default --password
 ```

-1. Enter the password when prompted
+3. Enter the password when prompted

-1. Create the `dbt` user and grant permissions:
+4. Create the `airflow_dbt` user and grant permissions:

 ```sql
 CREATE USER IF NOT EXISTS airflow_dbt IDENTIFIED WITH plaintext_password BY 'password123';
 ```

+#### Grant Permissions
 1. Create the `weather` database:

 ```sql
 CREATE DATABASE IF NOT EXISTS weather;
 ```

-1. Grant permissions to the `airflow_dbt` user on the `weather` database:
+2. Grant permissions to the `airflow_dbt` user on the `weather` database:

 ```sql
 GRANT ALL ON weather.* TO airflow_dbt;
 ```

-1. Grant S3 permissions to the `airflow_dbt` user:
+3. Grant S3 permissions to the `airflow_dbt` user:

 ```sql
 GRANT S3 ON *.* TO airflow_dbt;